Kite Making for Child Fliers

 Having both sticks exactly the same length will work fine.

-For the sail and tail, any lightweight plastic sheet will do, for example, freezer bags or shopping bags.
+For the sail and tail, any lightweight plastic sheet will do; for example, use freezer bags or shopping bags.
 The lighter and thinner the better.
 Clear plastic will be difficult to see except near sunset.
 Then it can put on quite a show, surprisingly!

-For making the bridle and binding the two sticks together you need some polyester sewing thread.
-The lightest grades are suitable for a 30 cm (12 in.) span kite like the one described below.
+For making the bridle and binding the two sticks together, you need some polyester sewing thread.
+The lightest grades are suitable for a 30 centimeter (12 inch) span kite like the one described below.

 For larger kites, use heavier grades of thread.
-However, for kites over 100 cm (36 in.) in span, switch to Dacron or nylon line from a kite shop.
+However, for kites over 100 centimeters (36 inches) in span, switch to Dacron or nylon line from a kite shop.
 As a last resort, string or wool could be used; just don't expect the kite to soar high on the slightest whiffs of breeze!

 A Simple Method